microsoft/promptflow/examples/tutorials/flow-deploy/distribute-flow-as-executable-app/README.md

 )
 ```

-### Package flow using Pyinstaller
+### Distribute flow using Pyinstaller
 PyInstaller reads a spec file or Python script written by you.
-It analyzes your code to discover every other module and library your script needs in order to execute.
-Then it collects copies of all those files, including the active Python interpreter, and puts them with your script in a single folder, or optionally in a single executable file.
+It analyzes your code to discover every other module and
+library your script needs in order to execute.
+Then it collects copies of all those files, including the active Python
+interpreter, and puts them with your script in a single folder, or optionally in a single executable file.

-Once you've placed the spec file `app.spec` and Python entry script `app.py` in the `target` folder generated in the [Build a flow as docker format](#build-a-flow-as-docker-format), you can package the flow model by using the following command:
+Once you've build a flow as executable format following [Build a flow as executable format](#build-a-flow-as-executable-format),
+you can distribute the flow by using the following command:
 ```shell
 cd target
 pyinstaller app.spec
 ```
 It will create two folders named `build` and `dist` within your specified output directory, denoted as `target`.
 The `build` folder houses various log and working files, while the `dist` folder contains the `app` executable folder.
 Inside the `dist` folder, you will discover the bundled application intended for distribution to your users.

 #### Connections